AdobeDocs/commerce-operations.en/help/installation/tutorials/maintenance-mode.md

 }
 ```

-This can also be added to a rewrite rule in the `.htaccess` file that will append a `skin` parameter to the URL.
+This can also be added to a rewrite rule in the `.htaccess` file that appends a `skin` parameter to the URL.

 ### $_GET['skin'] parameter